KING-HANSA/DEW-XMD/README.md

 ## Deployment Options

 ### **Fork & Star the Repository**
-   - Start by forking this repository and giving it a ⭐ to support Globaltechinfo!
+   - Start by forking this repository and giving it a ⭐ to support GlobalTechInfo!
      To set up the ULTRA MD quickly, first fork this repository:
 [![ULTRA MD Github Repo](https://img.shields.io/badge/Github-Fork%20Repo-red?style=for-the-badge&logo=Github)](https://github.com/GlobalTechInfo/ULTRA-MD/fork)